Institute of Policing

 - Ongoing collaboration with regional forces around PEQF requirements, delivery of training, sharing of resources around curriculum needs and collaboration with regional PCCs.

-- Provision of conferences, training workshops, seminars and symposia around regional needs, developments and initiatives, to strengthen ncollaboration between police forces and Higher Education.
+- Provision of conferences, training workshops, seminars and symposia around regional needs, developments and initiatives, to strengthen collaboration between police forces and Higher Education.

 - Institute of Policing Research & Innovation Library for all EBP dissertation projects produced by students on undergraduate and postgraduate degrees.